ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/widget-properties-events/app-properties.html.markdown

 <td width="20">
 </td>
 <td width="740">
   Where you can set your Language Tokens and also import/export a CSV file to work with externally.
-See [Language Tokens](/developers/user-guide/product-guide/advanced-features/multi-language-apps/tokens)
+See <a href="/developers/user-guide/product-guide/advanced-features/multi-language-apps/tokens">Language Tokens</a>

 </td>
 </tr>